-Netiquette.
-The University of Toronto is committed to equity, human rights and respect for diversity.
-Our online learning environment is a place where you should always feel safe and respected.
+Classroom etiquette.
+Whether we are together in a physical or virtual classroom, our learning environment is a place where you should always feel safe and respected.
 It is also a place that is conducive to learning and intellectual curiosity.
-To help create this learning environment, we ask that you always use respectful language and strive to create an atmosphere of mutual respect where all members of this course can express themselves, engage with each other, and respect one another's differences.
+To help create this learning environment, we ask that you always use respectful language and strive to create an atmosphere of mutual respect.
+We should all recognize and respect diversity of opinions; it's okay to disagree and engage in scientific discourse, but inappropriate to disrespect or be offensive to others.
+It is expected that you also respect the privacy of your classmates, by never copying or distributing the contents of an online discussion thread or course videos that may include their participation.